-Refer to Appendix I for specific guidance on AASB 124 Related Party Disclosures.
+Refer to Appendix I - section 5 of the Code, for specific guidance on AASB 124 Related Party Disclosures.

 - 1. The fact that a transaction occurred at arm's length does not provide exemption from disclosure. - 2.
-Transactions of a similar nature may be aggregated for the purpose of the disclosures. - Transactions with related parties include those transactions which were undertaken for nil consideration. - 4.
+Transactions of a similar nature may be aggregated for the purpose of the disclosures. - 3.
+Transactions with related parties include those transactions which were undertaken for nil consideration. - 4.
 Ensure that materiality is considered as part of the disclosure and whether the disclosures will affect the decisions of the users refer Appendix I.